Spin and win: Verstappen rallies to eighth win of F1 season | Times Leader

 Lando Norris finished seventh for McLaren, Fernando Alonso was eighth and his Alpine teammate Esteban Ocon was ninth.
 Sebastian Vettel of Aston Martin was 10th.

-Vettel, who won his four F1 titles with Red Bull from 2010-13, is , by which point Verstappen may well have beaten his F1 record of 13 wins in a season from 2013.
+Vettel, who won his four F1 titles with Red Bull from 2010-13, is retiring at the end of the season, by which point Verstappen may well have beaten his F1 record of 13 wins in a season from 2013.

+F1 said 290,000 attended the three days of racing in Hungary.
+On Saturday, F1 released a video condemning all forms of abusive behavior.

+Abusive behavior from spectators overshadowed the Austrian Grand Prix three weeks ago, where fans — particularly women — made F1 aware of rampant harassment, sexism, racism, and homophobia.

 After a month-long break the season resumes with a triple header in Belgium, the Netherlands and Italy.